What is the Disability Services National Minimum Data Set (DS NMDS)?

 The Online Data Collection (ODC) is the preferred method of collection.

 If we already use a database or client management system are we required to use ODC?

-No. However there are technical specifications that must be met for data to be submitted by your system.
-The technical guidelines are available online on the resources page.
-Note: Data Services does NOT provide technical support for commercial software or in-house systems.
+No. However, you are able to quickly upload data files to complete your reporting.
+There are technical specifications that must be met for data to be submitted by your system.
+The technical guidelines are available online on the Resources page on ODC.
+Note: The department does NOT provide technical support for commercial software or in-house systems.

 How do I know that Disability Services has received my quarterly data return?

 On ODC you can check that data is complete by viewing the quarterly reporting checklist.
 If this checklist says 'nothing more to do' your data is finalised and has been accepted.